All Episodes

 Yeah.

-Well, you've asked for it, you say it, we play it.
+Well, you've asked for it.

-The EIB network Al Gore.
+The EIB network, Al Gore.

 By request, Paul Shanklin and the vocal portrayal, Al Gore.

-That's a takeoff on Johnny Cash Ring of Fire, ball of fire.
+That's a takeoff on Johnny Cash Ring of Fire, Ball of Fire.

 By the way, checked here.

-Remember that the climate exchange was shut down in Chicago.
+Remember, the climate exchange was shut down in Chicago.

 The Carbon Trading Exchange has been shut down.